Lincoln City, Oregon… a great place to enjoy nature. Merri and I go there often with my sister and mom.

 Imagine the extra profit professional investors have today when they invested in these depressed good value markets before they again rose.

 Keppler’s projections now indicate that global markets are expected to rise from between 2.1% and 13.0 % in the next three to five years.

 Learn about Keppler’s projections and about Asset Allocation from Michael Keppler in person at our Value Investing Seminar October 17 & 18 in Jefferson, North Carolina.

-One way to protect our wealth and freedom is to have a good attorney who understands how to use appropriate planning so you can also be protected rather than hurt by the law.
+One way to protect our wealth and freedom is to have a good attorney who understands how to use appropriate planning so you can also be protected rather than hurt by the tax laws.

-I have also asked our friend of more than 30 years, Leslie Share, to speak at the October Value Investing seminar.
+Leslie has been our friend and adviser of more than 30 years, and I have asked him to speak to the seminar online at the October Value Investing seminar.
 Leslie is an attorney in Coral Gables, Florida who specializes in general, corporate and international taxation, estate and gift tax planning, internal revenue service matters at the agent and appeals level plus most important, he specializes in wealth preservation.

 He has the highest possible Peer Review Rating by Martindale-Hubbell, Florida Super Lawyers and The Best Lawyers in America.

 Leslie is the type of attorney who can help gain asset and wealth protection if you live in the US or abroad.

 The best way for boomers to protect their wealth is with good value income producing shares.
 Not everyone can wait for their assets to grow.
 Many need investments that create income now.

 Eric Roseman: How to select good value income producing shares.